Slow Cooker Mongolian Beef

 Cooking

-1. Stir in sliced green onions just before serving.
-Serve warm over rice or noodles for a complete meal.
+1. Stir in sliced green onions just before serving, and serve warm over rice or noodles.

 Notes